ern0/gioco-a-intervalli/doc/lessons.md

 ### The lost focus

+In recent years,
+in software development,
+we have lost the *focus*.
+Software development is now an industry: a lot of administration, processes, quality assurance etc., and in the meantime we forget that we should be writing the program.

+Let me explain it with a short story.

 We worked for a limited company.
+Limited companies should kept a
-The Share Register was kept in a school notebook, it had records: serial numbers of shares and owners.
+Share Register, it must contain: serial number renges of shares and their owners.
+Before some days of the
+annual general meeting (AGM),
-Before some days of the annual general meeting, each owner had to show proof of ownership, then the Share Register gets updated, so for the day of the AGM,
+each owner had to show proof of ownership, then the Share Register gets updated, so for the day of the AGM,